shahiro770/MaxBipartiteMatcher/README.md

 ```

 Behold!
 The matrix is enormous!
 100 vertices in the X partition, 100 vertices in the Y partition, and
 thousands of edges in between.
+Just scrolling through the matrix will make you feel like you're *in* The Matrix.
 Will the algorithm survive?

 ```
-$ java -jar MaxBipartiteMatcher.jar < 100x100input.txt
+$ java -jar MaxBipartiteMatcher.jar < input100x100.txt
 Enter the number of vertices in the independent set X:
 Enter the number of vertices in the independent set Y:
 Enter an |X| by |Y| matrix, where: